wizeline/mre-wl-instruction/README.md

   - Claude
   - Claude Instant
   - Embed English
-3. In the AWS console open the `aws-mre-collection` collection and setup the right principals:
+3. In the AWS console open OpenSearch Service an open the `aws-mre-collection` collection and setup the right principals:
   - Go to Data access and open de associated policy `aws-mre-collection-access-policy`
     + In Rule 1 add these principals
       - `aws-mre-dataplane-ChaliceRole` -> Sample of principal role: `arn:aws:iam::851725259499:role/aws-mre-dataplane-ChaliceRoleF025B2F9-f0yHL9FPdvKy`